PoC-dev/as400-sfltemplates/readme.md

 The "Driver" program is written in (positional) ILE RPG IV, although I'm not making use of any ILE specific features, currently.
 RPG is the most used programming language on IBM i up to today.
 It nicely integrates the concept of external described files in an easy way.
 There are other native programming languages available, but they're not in scope of this document; namely COBOL, and C/C++.

 Nonetheless, there are a *lot* of edge cases to consider and make a subfile display behave in an expectable way.
-A lot of code is there to handle corner cases.
+A lot of code is there to handle these cases.

 #### What is a subfile, precisely?
 Basically, subfiles allow to present multiple records of data on a single screen display.
 In practice, this facility is used to show the user a tabular display of data, and a record specific choice field.
 The data helps the user to associate it with a given record in a database file, and the choice field enables the user to tell the system what he wants to do with the selected field.
-This display should be familiar with AS/400 users.
+This display should be familiar for AS/400 users.
 Many "work with" screens present such a list view.

-> **Note:** This is an interesting case of integrated choice, providing selection of the desired data element and what to do with it at the same time.
+> **Note:** This is an interesting case of *integrated choice*, providing selection of the desired data element and what to do with it at the same time.
 Probably remotely reminiscent about GUI's "right klick" feature.

 At the definition level, subfiles are comprised of two associated *record format*s.

 > A record format is one of many different ways to group and present objects on screen.
 A screen display might be composed of many record formats.
 Record formats are the basic building block for all kinds of DDS derived objects.
 See the *IBM DDS Reference* book for details.

 One part of the subfile is the *subfile record format* itself.
-It defines the layout of one record — usually one line —, while the system later will take care of the repetition of this one definition to fill the screen.
+It defines the layout of one record — usually one line —, while the system later will take care of the repetition of this one definition to the configured limit.
 I'm talking about a record and not a line, because one record is perfectly allowed to occupy multiple screen lines in a subfile.

 The second part is the *subfile control format*.
 This mainly defines the attributes and functioning of the subfile itself in regard of scrolling logic.
 Also, you assign a counting variable via the SFLRCDNBR statement.
 This serves the same purpose as the automatically generated "relative record number" in physical (database) files: You can address a certain record unambiguously.
 Note that subfiles cannot have an index field, thus the counting variable is the only way to randomly  address individual records in a subfile.
 The main challenge is to establish an association of a database record with a subfile record, because both facilities usually do not share a common field for addressing a record unambiguously.
 The subfile control format also may contain screen elements (such as headings, or a footer listing the allowed function keys), or even further, non tabular database fields, for displaying a user name, the system name, etc. You can't do nesting with subfiles.

 Subfile- and subfile control records are not allowed to overlap on a given screen.
 - Elements defined in the control record format define the location and area of the control record format.
 The control record format is allowed to occupy no screen space at all.
-- Elements defined in the subfile format, together with the `SFLPAG` parameter in the control record format, define the location and area of the subfile record format on screen.
+- Elements defined in the subfile format, together with the `SFLPAG` parameter in the control record format, define the starting and ending lines of the subfile record format on screen.
+   - A subfile area is always implicitly covering the complete width of a given screen display, even if only a fraction of the space in one line is used.

 Also, while subfile control records are allowed to contain actual screen elements, those elements must be grouped either above or below the subfile record.
 Otherwise the control area would overlap with the subfile itself, which is not allowed and will yield compile errors if tried.
 If you need elements above **and** below the subfile display, you need to introduce a separate, non-control record format containing the "leftover" screen elements.
 Often, the subfile control record format's elements are defined above the subfile itself, and elements below the subfile are defined as said separate record format.

 At the programming level, subfiles (usually) work like this:
 - You prepare the subfile by either clearing or initializing it (set the associated display file indicator to **ON*, write the control record format), and reset it subsequently in the same manner.
 - In a loop:
-   - `READ` the next record from a database file into the variables which have been created implicitly by referencing the database file.
+   - `READ` the next record from a database file into the variables which have been created at compile time implicitly by referencing the database file.
    - increment the *sflrcdnbr* variable by 1.
 Note that counting starts at 1, not 0.
-   - check maximum subfile records have been handled already and subsequently exit the loop.
+   - check if maximum subfile records have been handled already and subsequently exit the loop.
    - check if *EOF* or other database read error conditions happened.
 Use the DB *EOF* indicator to set *sflend*, so the user knows when he already scrolled the tabular subfile display all the way down.
 Then exit the loop.
    - `WRITE` the subfile record format, implicitly including *sflrcdnbr*.
 Because the subfile record format's field shares names and definitions with the database file, there is no intermediate copy step of database to screen buffer variables required.
 - End loop.
-- Update the associated *sfldsp*/*sfldspctl* indicators, and `WRITE` the control record format to make the display appear on screen.
+- Set the associated *sfldsp* and *sfldspctl* indicators to '1', and `WRITE` the control record format to make the display appear on screen.

 Net result: A subfile with data is displayed on screen.
 In case of a load-all subfile, you can already scroll through the data.
 See below for details.

 > **Note**: You need to make sure that the subfile itself contains at least one record.
 If an empty subfile is tried to be displayed (`SFLDSP` set), the application **will crash**.
-The subfile templates include code to deal with this condition, and instead display another record format stating there are no records in the PF.
+The subfile templates include code to deal with this condition, and instead display another record format stating there are no records to be shown.

 Handling user input from a subfile works like this:
 - Use `READC` in a loop to read (user) changed subfile records.
 It reads the complete record, not just the edited Opt field. *Sflrcdnbr* is implicitly set.
-- Branch to the desired program function, depending on the user's selection.
+- Branch to the desired program function, depending on the user's selection, clear the Opt field upon return-on-success.
 - Optional: If the user changed a record on disk by using the aforementioned function, you may choose to `UPDATE` the single changed record from disk into the subfile.
 This saves time and CPU-cycles compared to reloading the complete subfile, just to show just updated database record
 - Test for *EOF* to exit the loop.
+- Write the subfile control record format to reflect changed entries to the user's screen display.

 #### Flavors of subfiles
 The AS/400 basically supports two and a half variants of subfiles:

 1. Type *Load-All* will be fed all records in a database file at once.
 Advantages are: Scroll-handling is done by the OS.
 Preserving option values beyond scrolling boundaries is handled by the OS.
 Drawbacks are: The more records to load, the more delay until the subfile is eventually displayed.
-Fixed maximum number of records.
-Keeping Data in the PF and on screen in sync means frequent reloads.
+Fixed (large!) maximum number of records.
+Keeping Data in the PF and on screen in sync means frequent reloads: other users might have changed a record meanwhile.
 Implementing means to scroll to a certain record (find by primary key) is very cumbersome and needs help of some kind of intermediate table, array or other facilities to have a mapping of subfile line numbers (AKA: RRNs) to primary key values in the PF.
 It is not implemented in this example for the sake of simplicity.

    - A subtype of Load-All is the *Expandable Subfile*.
 The subfile gets loaded one screen worth of records.
-Thus, the delay until displaying this screen is small.
+Thus, the delay until displaying the initial set of records is small.
 Every keypress for page down instructs the program to load the next bunch of records.
 The subfile will be expanded in memory on the fly as needed.
 Scrollback is still handled by the OS.
-Scrolldown-Handling must be implemented by the programmer.
+Scrolldown-Handling (load more records) must be implemented by the programmer.
 All other restrictions from the Load-All variant still apply.

-2. Type *Load-Paged* means that the subfile is as small as one screen of data.
+2. Type *Load-Paged* means that the subfile is as small as one screen of data, usually 13 lines.
 Hence, the subfile is displayed as quickly as an expandable subfile.
 Drawback is, about 200 lines of additional code are needed to make handling the subfile approximately as neat as with a Load-All subfile.
 For the user, that is.
 Keeping displayed data in sync with the database on disk is seemingly automatic, because the table on disk must be read into the subfile for every scroll anyway, forcing frequent reloads naturally.
 Also, it's relatively easy to implement a position-to feature for jumping to a certain record.
 In addition, there is no limit to the apparently displayed number of records.
 Since data is re-read from disk with every scroll, any selection (Opt-Field) what to do with the record(s) in question are usually lost with every scroll.
 There are different means how to save the selection values and refill them when needed, but for the sake of simplicity, there is no selection saver implemented (yet).

 This project provides definitions for both Load-All and Load-Paged subfiles.
 Expandable subfiles can be created by extending the Load-All Subfile with elements from the Load-Paged DSPF and Code, and is left as an exercise to the reader.

 Additionally, there are definitions for a prompting screen when records are to be deleted.
 This is always a type Load-All, because normally, only a few records at once are to be deleted.

-Finally, there is a *details* record format containing all fields contained in the PF, for creation, duplication, editing, and viewing a single record.
+Finally, there is a *details* record format containing all fields contained in the PF, for creation, duplication, editing, and viewing a single record's fields.

 For reasons stated above, Load-All subfiles are best when there are only a few records to be handled, maybe less than about half dozen scrolls, 13 records each.
-That's most likely small enough number to not need a position-to feature, and the delay between loading and displaying for Load-All stays bearable even on machines from the last century.
+That's most likely a small enough number to not need a position-to feature, and the delay between loading and displaying for Load-All stays bearable even on machines from the last century.

 On a side note, Load-All flavors are most likely the ones to be used when records are to be selected with SQL, as a result set, and presented in a subfile.
 While there's no big difference in dealing with a file pointer compared to a SQL cursor, Load-Paged adds complexity without any additional benefit.